MLPerf Mobile Inference Benchmark: Future Work

 \section{Future Work}

-The first iteration of the MLPerf Mobile benchmark focused on the foundations.
-On the basis of these fundamentals, the scope can easily expand.
-The following are areas of future work:
+To enable the myriad use cases and reveal additional mobile processor insights, we are engaged in numerous activities.

+\textbf{Expanding the benchmark suite} is an obvious area of improvement.
+We are working to expand the scope to include more tasks and models, along with different quality targets.
+Examples include additional vision tasks, such as super-resolution, as well on-device speech recognition~\cite{he2018streaming}.
+Our current network choices reflect common use cases, most mobile ML use cases involve computer vision.
+But our NLP Q\&A task \& Mobile BERT task are heavier.
+Speech RNN-T is in the works - we're working with Google and Facebook engineers to build a mobile model version.

+Mobile has more heavy-duty models than our \textit{initial} selection.
+Super-resolution and high-resolution models are important use cases, but they are still evolving.
+However, there is no agreement on which mobile ML versions are broadly applicable for these types of use cases.
+Also, the metrics for evaluating these tasks are not clearly defined.
+The other issue is a lack of commercially distributable datasets for these tasks.
+Thus, to begin, we included reliable models that were stable and could be improved over time.

+\textbf{End-to-end performance} is important as user-perceived latency includes often includes pre- and post-processing overheads, and it has been shown to be non-negligible~\cite{aitaxmobile}.
+In the future, we may consider extending the scope of measurements.

-\textbf{iOS support.} A major area of interest for MLPerf Mobile is to develop an iOS counterpart for the first-generation Android app.
-Apple's iOS is a major AI-performance player that brings both hardware and software diversity compared with Android.
+\textbf{iOS support} recently became available.
+Example uses can be found online~\cite{MLPerfIn1:online}.
+Apple's iOS is a major AI-performance player that brings additional hardware and software diversity and we expect results in the near future.

-\textbf{Measuring software frameworks.} Most AI benchmarks focus on AI-hardware performance.
-But as we described in Section~\ref{Benchmarking Challenges}, software performance---and, more importantly, its capabilities---is crucial to unlocking a device's full potential.
-To this end, enabling apples-to-apples comparison of software frameworks on a fixed hardware platform has merit.
-The back-end code path in Figure~\ref{fig:code path} (code path 1) is a way to integrate different machine-learning frameworks in order to determine which one achieves the best performance on a target device.
+\textbf{Measuring software frameworks} is essential.
+As we described in Section~\ref{Benchmarking Challenges}, software performance---and, more importantly, its capabilities---is crucial to unlocking a device's full potential.
+Enabling apples-to-apples comparison of software frameworks on a fixed hardware platform has merit.
+The back-end code path in Figure~\ref{fig:code path} (code path 1) is a way to integrate different machine-learning frameworks to determine which one achieves the best performance on a target device.

-\textbf{Expanding the benchmarks.} An obvious area of improvement is expanding the scope of the benchmarks to include more tasks and models, along with different quality targets.
-Examples include additional vision tasks, such as super resolution, and speech models, such as RNN-T.

-\textbf{Rolling submissions.} The mobile industry is growing and evolving rapidly.
-New devices arrive frequently, often in between MLPerf calls for submissions.
-MLPerf Mobile therefore plans to add “rolling submissions” in order to encourage vendors to submit their MLPerf Mobile scores continuously.
-Doing so would allow smartphone makers to more consistently report the AI performance of their latest devices.

-\textbf{Power measurement.} A major area of potential improvement is power measurement.
-Since mobile devices are battery constrained, evaluating AI's power draw is important.
+\textbf{Power measurement} is a major area of potential improvement.
+Since mobile devices are battery-constrained, evaluating mobile AI's power draw is important.
+While we currently do not account for power, most smartphone chipsets are capped at a 3W TDP, so it provides an artificial thermal/power ceiling.